Knowing the best time to send marketing emails can influence the performance of your email marketing campaigns.

-The best day to send email campaigns for ecommerce is Wednesday.
+The best day to send email campaigns for ecommerce is Tuesday or Thursday.

 The best time to send email campaigns for ecommerce is 10:00 AM.

-The best day to send email campaigns for SaaS is Wednesday.
+Wednesday is the best day to send email marketing campaigns for marketing services.

-The best day to send email campaigns for marketing services is Wednesday.
+Tuesday or Thursday is the best day to send email campaigns for SaaS.

-The best day to send email campaigns for retail is Thursday.
-The best time to send email campaigns for retail is 8:00 – 10:00 AM
+Thursday is the best day to send email campaigns for retail.
+The best time to send email campaigns for retail is 8:00 – 10:00 AM.

 The key to successful marketing emails is understanding your target audience, specifically if you are a B2C business.

-Once you know who your buyers are and what they want, it's easy to create an email campaign designed to make them take action.
+Once you know who your buyers are and what they want, creating an email campaign is easy to make them take action.

-Therefore, know that every audience is different, every person in that audience is different even.
+Therefore, know that every audience is different, and every person in that audience is different.